Multiple sclerosis (MS) in children

 • Whether other conditions with similar symptoms are ruled out.
 These conditions could include neuromyelitis optica or anti-MOG Associated Disorder.

-At Children’s Health℠ CONQUER Clinic, your child’s first appointment will be very detailed and may take up to four hours.
-They will be evaluated by a neurologist, neuropsychologist, physical medicine rehabilitation specialist and ophthalmologic technician.
 Our goal is to give your child a thorough evaluation and treatment plan at the first appointment.
 Through the CONQUER Clinic, we’ll coordinate all of your child’s care between the specialists on our team and other specialists at Children’s Health.

 Most studies suggest that a mix of genetic and environmental factors cause multiple sclerosis, but a single specific cause is not known.

-How is Pediatric Multiple Sclerosis (MS) treated?
+How is multiple sclerosis (MS) in children treated?

 Comprehensive treatment of multiple sclerosis requires a plan to prevent new immune attacks, management of symptoms, evaluation of a child’s educational needs and assessments for rehabilitation services.
 We offer a variety of short-term, long-term and rehabilitation treatments.
 Some children will need a combination of all three options.
 Our team will work with you to choose a treatment plan that best addresses your child’s needs.

-Short-term Multiple Sclerosis treatment
+Short-term multiple sclerosis treatment

 The goal of short-term treatment is to stop your child’s body from damaging the nerves in their brain, brainstem, optic nerves and spinal cord.
 This damage is caused by inflammation.
-At Children’s Health, we’re proud to offer a variety of treatments that reduce inflammation:

 • High doses of steroids that are given through pills, an oral liquid or infusion to treat inflammation.
 Most children have no side effects from steroids, but some may experience mood changes, appetite changes, difficulty sleeping or irritability.